 How to prepare your car for the summer

 Many car owners are of the opinion that the cold winter months pose a bigger risk to a vehicle than the hot summer months.
-In actual fact they’re both as challenging to deal with.
-So, preparing your car for the summer months is of vital importance.
+In actual fact they’re both challenging to deal with, so preparing your car for the summer months is just as important.
 By following a few simple steps, you’ll be able to keep your car running efficiently.

-Before you head on holiday or a long car journey is a great reminder to give your vehicle a summer check.
+Before you head off on holiday or on a long car journey is a great time to give your vehicle a summer check.
 In fact, if you tie in a summer check with your annual MOT, you can make sure your car is in tip-top condition for the summer.

 Key aspects of your summer vehicle check

 - Tyres – check the condition of your tyres.
-Look for wear and tear, check the pressure.
+Look for wear and tear and check the pressure.
 Don’t forget to inspect the spare too.

-- Oil and coolant – make sure they are at the right levels according to your owner’s handbook.
+- Oil and coolant – make sure they are at the right levels according to your manufacturer’s handbook.

 - Lights – check that they’re all working, both interior and exterior.
-You may need a friend to help you with some.
+You may need a friend to help you with the exterior ones.

 - Windscreen wipers – inspect them for wear and tear or splitting.

-These are all quick checks that you can perform yourself to cover all the basics and should regularly be undertaken as standard.
+These are all quick checks that you can perform yourself to cover all the basics and should regularly be undertaken as standard checks.

 Visiting a garage for a summer check-up

-You may consider getting a garage to cast their eyes over your vehicle too.
-A garage is likely to check your brakes and brake pads, to ensure there is no significant wear or cracking.
-Your brakes should be reviewed twice a year as standard, so a summer and winter check is ideal.
+You may consider getting a garage to cast an eye over your vehicle too.
+A garage is likely to check your brakes and brake pads to ensure there is no significant wear or cracking.
+Your brakes should be reviewed twice a year as standard, so a summer and winter check are ideal.

 A garage will also check your fan belt and cooling system.
-In summer, a well-functioning cooling system is imperative, as one that is malfunctioning could cause overheating and extensive damage to your engine.
-Damage to the engine leads to an incredibly expensive repair.
+In summer, a well-functioning cooling system is imperative, as one that is malfunctioning could cause overheating and lead to extensive damage to your engine which could be costly to repair.

-Performing these checks will hopefully prevent breakdowns.
+Performing these checks will reduce the chances of a breakdown.
 It’s always best to be pro-active.
 So if you’re planning a long journey or the weather is extremely hot, these checks could help to make your summer plans run smoothly.